Srinanda-Yallapragada/honors-rpi4os/README.md

 ## Project Overview

 This repository is for my Honors Portfolio @ UMass Amherst.
 It explores bare-metal programming on the RPi4, aiming to highlight the developer experience of both C and Rust.
-The primary objective was to provide valuable insights for developers, particularly those venturing into the intricacies of low-level coding in Rust coming from a background in C.
+The primary objective was to provide valuable insights for developers, particularly those venturing into the intricacies of low-level coding in Rust coming from a background in C. Heavily following the rpi4os.com tutorial on writing a baremetal OS for the Raspberry Pi 4B.

 ## Folder Structure